tomichj/buildo/README.md

 Installs:
 * [oath-generators](https://github.com/halogenandtoast/oath-generators) generators for the oath authentication library

-Runs the oath generator scaffolding, which installs:
+Runs the oath generators scaffolding, which installs:
 * a User model with email and password digest
 * session and user controllers, routes, views to support sign up and sign in
 * injects oath's helpers into application_controller.r